MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 - You can find our Python Package here: [MOT-Bot-Game Package](https://test.pypi.org/project/MOT-Bot-Games/)

-- Our Package is based on the [Python Telegram Extension](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.html).
-To use our Package you need to add each game into the "Commandhandler" in you `main.py` file.
-You need to import some of the Methods like following:
+- Our package is based on the [Python Telegram Extension](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.html).
+To use our package you need to add each game into the "Commandhandler" in your `main.py` file.
+You need to import some of the methods like following:

 ```python
 # Imports for all Game Commands